collectionbuilder-lis/jewishkansans/pages/resettlement.md

 layout: about
 permalink: /resettlementprojects.html
 ---
+In response to the massive immigration waves between 1880 and 1920, Jewish charitable organizations mostly on the east coast, cooperated to disperse Eastern European Jews across the interior United States.
+European and U.S. Jewish organizations encouraged and sponsored Jewish resettlement from larger cities to rural areas, where immigrants would be more likely to become Americanized by learning English and U.S. culture and customs.
+Emigrant societies educated them about places in the interior and provided some financial or material support for transportation.
+Hoping to alleviate the problems of Eastern European immigrants and to help destitute Jews in Russia emigrate to the United States, an early one of several projects was to establish Jewish agricultural colonies in the country’s interior

 # Agricultural Colonies
 ### 1880s
 Jewish agricultural colonies are a third of the well-known and researched aspects of Kansas